natinthegarden/Manatee-Website-Redesign/README.md

 * navigation menu that expands and collapses, switching between vertical and horizontal based on screen size
 * flexbox system that organizes the page’s content (the footer items and shop gallery change their layout according to screen size)
 * CSS animation moving text across the page upon loading the ‘adoption page’
-* navigation menu animation of a color change with an ease transition when one hovers over links
+* navigation menu CSS animation of an eased transitional color change when one hovers over links
-* ease-in-out transition when either button is selected on the forms of the 'adoption page'
+* Button styling change on click and change of form field 'on focus' on the 'adoption page'

 I also learned how to add a favicon to a website tab, create a hero-image (for the adoption page), and got practice using the inspect tool when examining the original website to pull color schemes and the like.